morimekta/providence/src/site/markdown/providence-tools.md

     ------^
     ```

-Included configs can be found in three ways from each file (and it's checked in this order):
+Included configs can be found in two ways from each file (and it's checked in this order):

 - Relative path from the parsed file.
 This includes parent directories (`..`).
 - Relative path from a config root.
 This does *not* allow parent directories.
-- Relative to the current (program) working directory (PWD).

 Note that the config's inclusion paths can *NOT* be parametrized.
 The only way to
 parametrize the included config is to set up the config roots or symlinks to have the